jamietanna/sarahseewhy.github.io/_posts/2020-10-16-week-notes.md

 This connects to what I've read about trauma as well, from Resmaa Menakem's [_My Grandmother's Hands_](https://centralrecoverypress.com/product/my-grandmothers-hands-racialized-trauma-and-the-pathway-to-mending-our-hearts-and-bodies-paperback), a study of racialised trauma, to Bessel van der Kolk's [_The Body Keeps the Score_](https://www.besselvanderkolk.com/resources/the-body-keeps-the-score) which explores trauma's impact on the body and brain.

-The second can't-let-it-go was stumbling on the work of coder and developer advocate [Lola Odelola](https://twitter.com/lolaodelola), founder of [blackgirl.tech](https://blackgirl.tech/).
+The second can't-let-it-go was stumbling on the work of coder, poet, and developer advocate [Lola Odelola](https://twitter.com/lolaodelola), founder of [blackgirl.tech](https://blackgirl.tech/).

 I've especially enjoyed exploring her blog [lostinthesource](https://lostinthesource.com/) (["Demystifying WebRTC By Calling Beyoncé"](https://lostinthesource.com/blog/demistifying-webrtc-calling-beyonce/) is brilliant and exactly what I needed to read as I explore FreeRadius and how wifi/networking work).